-When a reset is applied to the BT815/7 or when the power is lost, the information for the custom firmware is lost.
-As such, the custom firmware is required to be loaded each time during power-up or after the chip is reset.
-The custom firmware can be loaded in two ways.
+When a reset is applied to EVE or when the power is lost, the information of the custom code is lost.
+As such, the custom code is required to be loaded each time during power-up or after the chip is reset.
+The custom code can be loaded in two ways.

 The output.load.bin file can be read directly by the MCU and write to the RAM\CMD buffer.
-The MCU then updates the write pointer register to start the read transaction by the co-processor of the BT815/7.
-It then waits for the co-processor the complete all the transactions where the value of the read pointer is equal to the value of the write pointer.
+The MCU then updates the write pointer register to start the read transaction by the co-processor of EVE.
+It then waits for the co-processor to complete all the transactions where the value of the read pointer is equal to the value of the write pointer.

-Below shows a Pseudo-code on how to use the output.load.bin custom firmware.
+Below shows a Pseudo-code on how to use the output.load.bin custom code.

-Assume that EVE boot-up sequence is properly done before this routine.

-The custom firmware is a piece of code that can be executed by Eve coprocessor, so the routine will do:

-- 1) Read the firmware into local memory or use the .load.h file - 2) Write the firmware into RAM\CMD

-''' 3) Update the register REG_CMD_WRITE to start execution 4) Wait till the execution is done (REG_CMD_READ==REG_CMD_WRITE)

-/ // Read the custom touch firmware 'output.load.bin' into local memory custom_touch_content = read("output.load.bin", "b");

-// Write the custom touch firmware into RAM_CMD EVE_Hal_wrMem(RAM_CMD, custom_touch_content, sizeof(custom_touch_content));

-// Update the write pointer register to start the execution EVE_Hal_wr32(REG_CMD_WRITE, sizeof(custom_touch_content));

-// Wait till Eve completes all the commands while (EVE_Hal_rd32(REG_CMD_READ) == EVE_Hal_rd32(REG_CMD_WRITE));

-// DONE '''
+1\\\ Assume that EVE boot-up sequence is properly done before this routine.
+The custom code is a piece of code that can be executed by EVE coprocessor, so the routine will do: 1) Read the code into local memory or use the .load.h file 2) Write the code into RAM CMD 3) Update the register REG\CMD\WRITE to start execution 4) Wait till the execution is done (REG\CMD\READ==REG\CMD\WRITE) // Read the custom touch code 'output.load.bin' into local memory custom\touch\content = read("output.load.bin", "b"); // Write the custom touch code into RAM\CMD EVE Hal wrMem(RAM CMD, custom touch content, sizeof(custom touch content)); // Update the write pointer register to start the execution EVE\Hal\wr32(REG\CMD\WRITE, sizeof(custom\touch\content)); // Wait till Eve completes all the commands while (EVE\Hal\rd32(REG\CMD\READ) == EVE\Hal\rd32(REG\CMD\WRITE)); // DONE

-The custom firmware can also be integrated into the MCU firmware by using the output.load.h file.
+The custom code can also be integrated into the MCU firmware by using the output.load.h file.
 The output.load.h file is the binary file in text format.
-The MCU can integrate the data in this file to an array buffer and loads the array after the BT815/7 boot-up sequence is properly done.
+The MCU can integrate the data in this file to an array buffer and loads the array after the EVE boot-up sequence is properly done.

-Below Pseudo-code shows how to use the output.load.h custom firmware.
+Below Pseudo-code shows how to use the output.load.h custom code.